AMDC Platform Documentation

 Who created the AMDC Platform?

-Nathan Petersen was the original architect and designer of the AMDC under the direction of Prof. Eric Severson; he designed the hardware and firmware and built this documentation website you are reading.
+Nathan Petersen was the original architect and designer of the AMDC under the direction of Prof. Eric Severson; he designed the initial versions of the hardware and firmware and built this documentation website you are reading.

 Who maintains the AMDC Platform?

-The AMDC Platform is actively maintained by students in the Severson Research Group at the University of Wisconsin, Madison in the USA.
+The AMDC Platform is actively maintained by students in the Electric Machinery and Levitation Laboratory at the University of Minnesota in the USA.

 Citation